Chemistry Division

 - Jean-Marc CAMPAGNE (International Relations Officer)

-- Catherine PERIN (International Relations Officer)
+- Catherine PERIN (International Relations Coordinator)

 - Nathalie TANCHOUX (Communications Officer)

-Statutes of the Research Cluster
+Bylaws of the Research Cluster

-Internal Regulations of the Research Cluster
+Internal Regulations of the Research Division

 Strategic Steering Committee (SSC)

-Pole Council
+Division Council

 List of ex officio members

-- four individuals appointed by the members of the Council: Nùria CASAMITJANA (University of Barcelona), Muriel HISSLER (University of Rennes), Philippe TAILHADES (University of Toulouse), Karine CHORRO (socio-economic representative);
+- four individuals appointed by the members of the Council: Nùria CASAMITJANA (University of Barcelona), Muriel HISSLER (University of Rennes), Philippe TAILHADES (University of Toulouse), and Karine CHORRO (socio-economic representative);

 List of appointed members